 Milaneses - People from Milan are renowned, following the cliché, for being arrogant, cold and efficient in the working world.

-Neapolitans - people from Naples are considered noisy, superstitious and good at cooking pizza.
+Neapolitans - people from Naples are considered noisy, superstitious and good at making pizza.

-Romagnoles - People from Romagna are famous for being passionate, greedy and fighters.
+Romagnoles - People from Romagna are famous for being passionate, greedy and feisty.

 Romans - Two adjectives are often attributed to people from Rome: noisy and burini, boorish.

-Sardinians - They are said to be proud, farmers and stubborn.
+Sardinians - They are said to be proud, stubborn hicks.

 Sicilians - People from Sicily are labeled as omertosi, meaning that they don't talk especially when it comes to denouncing offenses.
 Sicilians are also famous for their jealousy.